databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 ## Alternatives to Spark Serverless data cache: Cloud NoSQL

-Included in this repo is an example imlpementation of using Azure's CosmosDB as a data cache.
+Included in this repo is an example implementation of using Azure's CosmosDB as a data cache.
 Other NoSQLs can be supported by implementing the DataStore trait.

 | library                                | description             | license    | source                                              | coordinates |
 |----------------------------------------|-------------------------|------------|-----------------------------------------------------|------------------ |